flash-algo/kernel-course/README.md

 ## Basic Linear Algebra Subprograms

 The following BLAS kernels have been implemented in multiple frameworks.
-For each kernel, a ✅ indicates that the implementation is complete and verified to be numerically equivalent to the Python reference.
-A ❌ indicates that the implementation is pending.
+For each kernel, a ✅ indicates that the implementation is complete and verified to be numerically equivalent to the Python reference, a ❌ indicates that the implementation is pending.
 For more details on each kernel, please **click the name or icon**.

 | Name | Description | Equation | Flops | Data | Python | PyTorch | Triton | CuTe | Test |